MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/sfc.md

 ---
 title: sfc
-description: Reference topic for sfc, which scans and verifies the integrity of all protected system files and replaces incorrect versions with correct versions. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for sfc, which scans and verifies the integrity of all protected system files and replaces incorrect versions with correct versions. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article